nilscox/express-extra/docs/api.md

-The returned value is a formatter function, that can be invoked with any value as first argument, and which will be forwarded to all fields formatter functions, as long with `opts`.
-The created formatter always return a Promise resolving the formatted value.
+The returned value is a formatter function, that can be invoked with any value as first argument, and which will be forwarded to all fields formatter functions.
+The created formatter's options must map each fields to a specific options object for that field.

-The returned function has a `formatter.many` auxilliary function that expects an array of values instead of a single one, and returns a Promise resolving an array of formatted values.
+The created formatter has a `formatter.many` auxilliary function that expects an array of values instead of a single one, and returns a Promise resolving an array of formatted values.